Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon RX 460 2GB should theoretically be a lot superior to the Radeon HD 6450 (OEM) in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon RX 460 2GB should theoretically be quite a bit better than the Radeon HD 6450 (OEM) in general. (explain)

-Texel RateThe Radeon RX 460 2GB will be much (approximately 1121%) better at anisotropic filtering than the Radeon HD 6450 (OEM). (explain)
+Texel RateThe Radeon RX 460 2GB should be much (approximately 1121%) more effective at texture filtering than the Radeon HD 6450 (OEM). (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon RX 460 2GB is superior to the Radeon HD 6450 (OEM), by far. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon RX 460 2GB is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison